IliaOzhmegov/dotfiles/README.md

-# My config files for tmux, neovim, vscode, and fish shell
+# My config files for tmux, neovim, and fish shell